Annual Conference Planning Committee Roles

 • Working in collaboration with the NODA association staff, support the development and management of the Annual Conference budget.

-• In collaboration with Association staff support a graduate intern during the planning process.
+• In collaboration with Association staff support a graduate intern(s) during the planning process.

-• Communicate on a regular basis with the NODA leadership about Annual Conference planning process.
+• Communicate on a regular basis with the NODA leadership about the Annual Conference planning process.
 Attend NODA leadership and board meetings as requested.

 • Serve as a committee member on the Educational Initiatives Committee